 British Virgin Islands (British Overseas Territory)

-Access to private island resorts in the BVI is on hold until September 1 – this includes Necker Island, Scrub Island, Oil Nut Bay, Moskito Island, Eustatia Island, Cooper Island, Jost Van Dyke, Peter Island and more.
-Guana Island will reopen on Oct 1.
+Access to private island resorts in the BVI will be open for tourists in December.
+This includes Necker Island, Scrub Island, Oil Nut Bay, Moskito Island, Eustatia Island, Cooper Island, Jost Van Dyke, Peter Island and more.
+Guana Island reopened on Oct 1.

 More information can be found at the British Virgin Islands website